breast reconstruction Philippines

 Breast Reconstruction Using Motiva® Breast Implants

-Breast reconstruction not only enhances a woman’s breast profile.
-It can greatly help them replace the volume of breast tissue.
-Breast implants add more volume to the chest enhancing its shape, size, and projection.
+Breast reconstruction not only enhances a woman’s breast profile, but it can also greatly help them replace the volume of breast tissue.
+Breast implants add more volume to the chest, enhancing its shape, size, and projection.
 In a way, it can make the patient’s body look more proportioned.

-There are now different brands and types of breast implants that are currently available in the Philippines.
-Each and one of them has its pros and cons.
-For example, Saline implants are cost-friendly but these types of breast implants contain saline solutions, which have a huge tendency to cause ripples and feel uncomfortable in the long run.
-In the case of silicone breast implants, they contain advanced silicone gel, giving the patient a more comfortable sensation, with less rippling.
+There are now different brands and types of breast implants available in the Philippines.
+Each one of them has its pros and cons.
+For example, Saline implants are cost-friendly, but these types of breast implants contain saline solutions, which have a high tendency to cause ripples and discomfort in the long run.
+In the case of silicone breast implants, they contain advanced silicone gel, giving the patient a more comfortable sensation with less rippling.

 Motiva Ergonomix® has many patient-centric features.
 One of them is the BluSeal®, a protective barrier layer.
 Its bluish color guarantees the surgeon that the implant is 100% intact, meaning it doesn’t have any defects like gel, bleed, ruptures, or punctures.

 Some patients are worried that breast reconstruction leads to more scarring.
 But by using Motiva Ergonomix®, their surgeon can create a smaller incision that ranges from 2.5 cm to 3 cm, which is smaller compared to traditional incision size that requires at least 5 cm.
 This is all possible because of another Motiva Ergonomix®’s innovative feature called the TrueMonobloc®.
-It is a shell configuration made to be tear resistant and be stretched from its original shape without causing any damage to the implant.
+It’s a shell configuration made to be tear-resistant and stretched from its original shape without causing any damage to the implant.

 Furthermore, it uses the ProgressiveGel Ultima®, a unique gel that mimics the natural movements of a healthy breast.
 It is responsible for the shape of the implant, resembling the smooth mobility of breast tissue.
 It creates a round profile when the patient is lying down while it instantly transforms into a teardrop shape when the patient is in a standing position.